Newborn list of items to buy. Layette and newborn registry list. Easily see all of the items you need to get for your new baby.

 - Monitor: We got an inexpensive monitor when Brayden was a baby.
 We then bought a really nice and expensive one when Kaitlyn was born.
 The inexpensive one was totally fine for short range.
 We got a more expensive one for Kaitlyn because we had moved into a house with a lot of land.
 We wanted to be able to be out in the garden and still hear her.
 Baby Monitors

 - Video Monitor: Many readers have sung the praises of the video monitor.
-I am getting one of these for baby #3!

 - Blankets: You might want some receiving blankets as well as some blankets to swaddle.
 Receiving Blankets and Swaddle Blankets

 When Kaitlyn was a baby, she loved to be swaddled, but I was literally the only person who could do it the way she liked it.

 If anyone else swaddled her to put her to bed, she wouldn’t go to sleep.
 She was particular.
 In order to avoid this problem again, I tried out a swaddling blanket.